labex-labs/open-source-labs/python/python-mastery/lab-ex1-5-define-a-simple-object/en/finish.md

 # Summary

-In this lab, you have learned how to:

-- Define a Python class with attributes and methods
-- Create instances of a class with specific attribute values
-- Access object attributes and call object methods
-- Format and display object information in different ways
-- Work with multiple objects of the same class
-- Enhance a class by adding new methods
+In this lab, you have learned how to define a Python class with attributes and methods, create class instances with specific attribute values, access object attributes, and call object methods.
+You also learned to format and display object information in various ways, work with multiple objects of the same class, and enhance a class by adding new methods.

-These object-oriented programming concepts are fundamental in Python and form the basis for organizing code in larger applications.
-Classes allow you to group related data and functionality together, making your code more modular and easier to maintain.

-To further develop your skills, consider enhancing the `Stock` class with additional features like:
+These object - oriented programming concepts are fundamental in Python and serve as the basis for organizing code in larger applications.
+Classes help group related data and functionality, making your code more modular and easier to maintain.
+To further improve your skills, consider adding features to the `Stock` class, such as data validation, methods to update shares or price, and a method to calculate profit or loss.

-- Data validation to ensure shares and price are positive values
-- Methods to update the number of shares or price
-- A method to calculate profit or loss based on a current price